apoishi/pixels-art/README.md

 - Checks if clicking on the button with a filled value changes the size of the board.

-- Checks if the new frame has all pixels filled with white color
+- Checks if the new board has all pixels filled with white color

 ### 11 - Limit the minimum and maximum board size.